ethyca/fides/docs/fides/docs/guides/email_communications.md

 ## Prerequisites

-Fidesops currently supports Mailgun for email integrations.
+Fides currently supports Mailgun for email integrations.
 Ensure you register or use an existing Mailgun account in order to get up and running with email communications.

 1. Generate a Mailgun Domain Sending Key